cerebral/cerebral/README.md

 });
 ```
 The **missingAuthor** signal could go grab the author from the server and update the authors map.
-That would trigger an update of the facet and the UI would rerender.
+That would trigger the map callback again and the UI would rerender.

 ## Remember
 What makes **cerebral** truly unique is how you are able to debug it.
 The signals implementation gives **cerebral** full control of your state flow, even asynchronous flow.
 That way it is very easy to retrace your steps.
 By using the built in debugger you can reproduce states very easily and use the logging information to identify how state flows and what changes are made to the state.